 We manage our business geographically in two operating segments, with our primary areas of measurement and decision-making being North America, which includes the U.S. and Canada, and International, which primarily includes Europe, Asia-Pacific and Latin America.
-Our most recent strategic acquisitions include Ten-X Holding Company, Inc. and its subsidiaries ("Ten-X"), which operate an online auction platform for commercial real estate; Emporis GmbH, a Germany-based provider of international commercial real estate data and images, Homesnap and Homes.com.
-See Notes 5 and 8 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for further discussion of the Ten-X, Homesnap and Homes.com acquisitions.
+Our most recent strategic acquisitions include Ten-X Holding Company, Inc. and its subsidiaries ("Ten-X"), which operate an online auction platform for commercial real estate; Emporis GmbH, a Germany-based provider of international commercial real estate data and images; Homesnap; Homes.com and ComReal Info, the owner and operator of BureauxLocaux in France.
+See Notes 5, 8 and 15 to the accompanying Notes to the condensed consolidated financial statements included in Part I of this Quarterly Report on Form 10-Q for further discussion of these acquisitions.

 Our services are typically distributed to our clients under subscription-based license agreements that renew automatically, a majority of which have a term of at least one year.
 Upon renewal, many of the subscription contract rates may change in accordance with contract provisions or as a result of contract renegotiations.
 To encourage clients to use our services regularly, we generally charge a fixed monthly amount for our subscription-based services rather than charging fees based on actual system usage or number of paid clicks.
 Depending on the type of service, contract rates are generally based on one or more of the following factors: the number of sites, number of users, organization size, the client's business focus, the client's geographic location, the number and types of services to which a client subscribes, the number of properties a client advertises, and the prominence and placement of a client's advertised properties in the search results.
 Our subscription clients generally pay contract fees on a monthly basis, but in some cases may pay us on a quarterly or annual basis.
-Auction transaction fees from our Ten-X online auction platform are generally charged upon the successful closure of an auction as a percentage of the winning buyer's offer price for the commercial real estate property sold.
+Our transaction-based services primarily consist of auction fees from our Ten-X online auction platform, which are generally calculated as a percentage of the final sales price for the commercial real estate property sold and recognized as revenue upon the successful closure of an auction.
+Other transaction-based services are described by service offering below.